thelivingbrian/cellularAutomata/README.md

 # Build / Run
 To play you have two options:
-- Run the included go server after "ng build"-ing
+- Run the included go server (after "ng build"-ing)
-- ng server from within the ./grid-app directory
+- "ng serve" from within ./grid-app